Restaurant Listings

 AMERICAN

 Tupelo chef-owner Matt Harris brings his elevated Southern-influenced cuisine with a global twist to Park City.
-Menu favorites like buttermilk biscuits with honey butter, deviled eggs, and Harris’s scrumptious fried chicken join newer items, such as the grilled Iberian pork shoulder, crispy broccoli and quinoa cake, roasted Idaho trout with duck fat potatoes, Maine lobster pasta with vodka sauce, and braised Niman Ranch short rib with white corn grits.
-There’s a lively bar scene at the new Tupelo and a killer beverage selection as well.
+Menu favorites include starters like buttermilk biscuits with honey butter, deviled eggs with fried country ham, and scrumptious crab fritters.
+Tempting entrées like the excellent fried chicken, Rock Mountain elk Bolognese, chili grilled eggplant steak, Sue’s Maine diver scallops, and pan-roasted Idaho trout keep regulars coming back again and again.
+There’s a lively bar scene and a killer beverage selection, as well as plentiful free parking.
 1500 Kearns Blvd, 435-292-0888, tupeloparkcity.com $$$–$$$$ BR D O P R

 TWISTED FERN